 Remote work is now in high demand around the world.
-With more and more employers outsourcing their content and copywriting work to freelancers, your chance of living the dream and being your own boss has never been more realistic.
-There’s never been a better time to finally ditch your day job, work online from wherever you want, and earn money as a freelance writer.
-All you need is a laptop and an internet connection – and some knowledge on how to find freelance writing clients.
+With more and more employers outsourcing their content creation and copywriting work to freelancers, your chance of living the dream and being your own boss has never been more realistic.
+If you’re dreaming about ditchingyour day job, working online from wherever you want, and earning money as a freelance writer, all you need is a laptop and an internet connection – and some basic knowledge about how to find freelance copywriting clients online.

 We all have the same questions when we start out:

 - The world of freelance writing is competitive – how do I get work?